explainers-by-googlers/scroll-triggered-animations/DEV_TRIALS.md

 - ensure your chromium version is recent enough (144.0.7529.0 and upwards), and
 - enable experimental-web-platform-features via chrome://flags

-See this [demo](https://davmila.github.io/sta-demos/explore/) for examples onusing the properties and keywords available.
+See this [demo](https://davmila.github.io/sta-demos/explore/) for examples using the properties and keywords available.